Dinstein-Lab/ASDSpeech/README.md

 ## Training

-This process includes 5-folds cross validation for each of the feature matrix, where each fold includes hyper-parameters tuning (learning rate, batch size, and number of epochs), testing the best parameters on the fifth fold, and performance evaluation using Pearson correlation, Root Mean Squared Error, Normalized RMSE, and Concordance Correlation Coefficient.
+This process includes 5-folds cross-validation for each of the feature matrices, where each fold includes hyper-parameters tuning (learning rate, batch size, and number of epochs), testing the best parameters on the fifth fold, and performance evaluation using Pearson correlation, Root Mean Squared Error, Normalized RMSE, and Concordance Correlation Coefficient.

 Code to run this part: `main_script.py`.